ilya-murzinov/ilya-murzinov.github.io/content/slides/scalaspb2018.md

 # `Task[A]`

 ???
-Task is a data type for desribing computations
+Task is a data type for describing computations

 Task is a lazy Future